Lexington Avenue/51st Street station: IRT Lexington Avenue Line platforms

 The station features modern beige bricks over the original tiles, but the standard IRT-style mosaics remain intact.
 There is a crossunder at the extreme north end of the platforms with an elevator, a staircase, and an up-only escalator on each side.
-A ceramic artwork called Tunnel Vision by Nina Yankowitz was installed here in 1989, but was removed after a 2016 retiling.

 The platforms are approximately 25 feet below street level and the station's full-time fare control areas are at the center of each.
 A staircase of seven steps goes up to a turnstile bank, with a token booth and two exits to each corner on each side outside fare control.

 This station is the southernmost station on the Lexington Avenue Line to be directly under Lexington Avenue itself.
 South of here, the line shifts slightly westward to Park Avenue.